trilbymedia/grav-plugin-login-oauth2/README.md

 > NOTE: See the [Groups and Permissions Documentation](https://learn.getgrav.org/advanced/groups-and-permissions?target=_blank) for more information about how Grav permissions work in conjunction with access levels and groups.

+### Admin Notes

+New in version `2.0` is the support for OAuth2 providers to be able to login via the admin.
+After careful consideration, we decided to provide configuration options for both `Site` and `Admin` as there are some providers that need to have a unique **OAuth2 Application** setup for each unique callback.
+This is important because by default, Grav uses a different session for both `Site` and `Admin`.
+Therefore you need a unique callback, one that goes to the frontend site, and one to the admin.
+This means we have to provide a way to have unique application settings for both `Site` and `Admin`.

+There are some providers such as **Discord** and **GitLab** that actually allow for multiple callback URLs to be registered.
+In this case, simply copy over the same `client_id` and `client_secret` for both `Site` and `Admin`.

+Also, if you have the `system.session.split` option set to `false`, you are effectively sharing the session between `Site` and `Admin`, and again, you can share the `Site` configuration, but they need to be entered into both sets of options.

 ### Troubleshooting

 To get a quick state of your OAuth2 configuration, you can simply dump out the Grav user on a temporary _secure_ page: